hackclub/hackclub/workshops/smart_calculator/README.md

 return a+b
 ```

 Similar logic applies to the other functions.
-For subtraction, we create a function named `sub`; for multiplaction: `mul`, for division: `div`, for remainder: `mod`, for LCM: `lcm` and lastly for HCF: `hcf`.
+For subtraction, we create a function named `sub`; for multiplication: `mul`, for division: `div`, for remainder: `mod`, for LCM: `lcm` and lastly for HCF: `hcf`.

-Whoof!
+Phew!
 A lot of functions!

 Next, add some logic inside these.
 It's gonna be the same like we did it for addition.
 Meaning, the method is same just some tweaks.